 Ancient wisdom agrees that you need to have a tragic sense of life.
 As Jesus said, “In this world you will have trouble” (John 16:33).
 The first noble truth of Buddhism is that life is full of suffering.
 Every single life has been, is, and will be touched by tragedy.
 Thus, having a tragic sense of life offers you the best preparation for the inevitable tragedies of life.

 Viktor Frankl’s tragic optimism shows that even when faced with the tragic triad of pain, guilt, and death, one can still be optimistic.
-Extending this concept, the existential-humanistic model of tragic optimism includes five key ingredients: acceptance of the bleak reality, affirmation of the value and meaning of life, self-transcendence (altruism), faith in God and others, and the courage to face adversity.
+Extending this concept, Wong (2009) has identified five interrelated threads that make tragic optimism an unbreakable rope of hope.
+These five elements are: acceptance of the bleak reality, affirmation of the value and meaning of life, self-transcendence (altruism), faith in God and others, and the courage to face adversity.
 Particularly, self-transcendence—or living for something or someone greater than yourself—enhances wellbeing and meaning in life for both yourself and others in both good and bad times.

 However, it is courage that is the essential component tying everything together.
 Aristotle has said, “Courage is the first of all the virtues, because it makes all others possible.”
 Likewise, C. S. Lewis has also said, “Courage is not simply one of the virtues, but the form of every virtue at the testing point, which means at the point of highest reality.”
 Courage means having the capacity to stand up for what you believe and face fears and dangers unflinchingly, like the students in Tiananmen Square.